skupperproject/refdog/input/concepts/link.md

 <section>

 A link is a site-to-site communication channel.
 Links serve as a transport for application connections and requests.
+A set of linked sites constitute a network.

 </section>